 The KS118 transforms into its club/concert outfit and delivers the thrill at higher volumes.
 You are submerged in the powerful, all-encompassing bass that you feel visceral.
 It’s great fun.

 QSC’s KS118 Subwoofer is a worthy and affordable way to add low-frequency power and extension to your home theater or music system.
-Hope that you can enjoy this review if this product is right for you.
+I hope that you can enjoy this review if this product is right for you.